Liquidation

 - the auction has timed out.

-An auction ends when the Liquidation Auction Timeout has been reached.
-Since Start Price, Step Time Interval and Price Decrease Factor are deterministic, there implicitly is a Minimum Auction Price that auction price cannot fall below before the auction times out.
-Governance should set parameters such that the Minimum Auction Price is low enough that a liquidation is highly likely even in the case of extreme price drops.
+An auction ends the latest when the Liquidation Auction Timeout has been reached.
+Since Start Price, Step Time Interval and Price Decrease Factor are deterministic, there is an implicit minimum auction price that the auction price cannot fall below before the auction times out.
+Governance should set auction parameters such that the minimum auction price is low enough that a liquidation is highly likely to succed even in the case of extreme price drops.
+As an easily verifiable backstop to the implicit minimum auction price serves the Minimum Auction Price.
+This parameter should be equal to or close to the implicit price and is intended to protect against misconfigured auction parameters that result in a lower implicit price than intended.

 Statutes